dudesweet/Agility2020-Access101/lab1.rst

-Lab 1: Basic Access Policy Build
+Lab 1: Building a Basic Access Policy
 ======================================

 The purpose of this lab is to configure and test a SAML Service